Course-Hero-3/MotivateMe/planning/user_stories.md

 - [x] As a team captain for my intramural sports soccer team, I want to be able to keep track of our soccer games on a calendar, and also log our soccer games so we can track our progress over time.

-- [ ] As a working student, I want to be able to filter different graphs, so that I can see the difference in stats in terms of homeworks, tests, etc.

 - [x] As a law student, I need to see data related to my completed tasks and be able to see different visualizations for the same stats, so that I can perceive the information differently if I need to.